 Unfortunately, all MRI scanners are noisy.
 Depending on the examination you need, you will be given either earplugs or headphones to help soften the noise.
 If you are offered headphones, you are welcome to choose your favourite radio station to be played during the scan or you can bring your favourite music on a CD.

-6) When the scan is completed, your MRI radiographer will re-enter the room, remove your ear protection and take you back to the private changing room for you to get dressed.
-Once you are ready, your radiographer will take you back to the Imaging and Diagnostic reception where you are free to go home.
+When the scan is completed, your MRI radiographer will remove your ear protection and take you back to the private changing room for you to get dressed.

 During your MRI scan a large number of images are obtained.
 One of our team of consultant Radiologists will review the scans and produce a report.
 The majority of reports will be produced within two working days of your appointment.
 Kindly note, that the Radiographers who undertake your MRI scan are unable to give you any indication of the results of the scan.